flowchart TD

 213.4.1 4.1 Counting Parameters and FLOPs

 Design under a budget requires knowing the cost of each layer.
-A dense layer mapping \(n_{in}\) to \(n_{out}\) has \(n_{in} \cdot n_{out}\) weights.
-A convolution has \(k^2 \cdot C_{in} \cdot C_{out}\) weights but its compute scales with spatial resolution as well, costing roughly \(H \cdot W \cdot k^2 \cdot C_{in} \cdot C_{out}\) multiply accumulate operations.
-Self-attention costs \(O(N^2 d)\) for sequence length \(N\), which makes the quadratic term dominate for long sequences.
+A dense layer mapping \(n_{in}\) to \(n_{out}\) has \(n_{in} \cdot n_{out}\) weights plus \(n_{out}\) biases.
+A convolution has \(k^2 \cdot C_{in} \cdot C_{out}\) weights but its compute scales with spatial resolution as well, costing roughly \(H \cdot W \cdot k^2 \cdot C_{in} \cdot C_{out}\) multiply accumulate operations for an \(H \times W\) feature map.
+Self-attention costs \(O(N^2 d)\) for sequence length \(N\) and feature dimension \(d\), because the score matrix \(Q K^\top\) is \(N \times N\); this quadratic term dominates for long sequences and is the central reason a large literature on efficient and linear attention exists.

 213.4.2 4.2 Parameters Are Not Memory